Appearance

 ServiceAccounts Module

 Service accounts are a specialized type of user within an application, designed specifically for enabling secure and authorized service-to-service communication or API access.
-They are represented as User
+They are represented as User entities with a type set to SA (service account) and have their own roles and permissions, just like regular users.

 The Service Account API provides a dedicated layer for managing service accounts, simplifying their creation, modification, and management.
 By using service accounts instead of regular user accounts, applications can maintain a clear separation between human users and automated processes, ensuring proper access control and reducing the risk of unauthorized actions.